epfl-ada/ada-2023-project-theavengers2023/README.md

 ### Network analysis

 We embarked on a comprehensive Network analysis to distill renowned actors from the ensemble.
 Our analysis centered on quantifying the interactions each actor had with others, providing a visual representation of the interconnections and discerning patterns within the remaining actors.
-This proved pivotal in our analysis, enabling us to identify and address multicollinearity concerns arising from the Harry Potter Cast.
+This proved pivotal in our analysis, enabling us to identify and address multicollinearity concerns arising from the Harry Potter Cast when we tried the linear regression approach.

-Employing three key metrics—Degree Centrality, Betweenness Centrality, and Closeness Centrality—we harnessed the power of network analysis to visually link actors sharing similar revenue profiles.
-This approach not only enriched our understanding of actor connections but also shed light on revenue patterns within this network.
+The idea is to build a graph where nodes represent actors, and edges are weighted based on one of the following criteria:

+-The number of movies two actors (two nodes) worked on together.
+-The average revenue of the movies two actors collaborated on.
+-The average rating of the movies two actors collaborated on.

+Next, we construct a "spring graph" using the networkx library.
+The spring graph is drawn so that the higher the edge weights, the closer the connected nodes tend to be (as if there were a spring connecting the nodes).
+With these graphs, we can observe clusters or patterns to identify efficient groups of actors.

+To go further than qualitative analysis, we quantify such clusters or patterns using three key metrics : Degree Centrality, Betweenness Centrality, and Closeness Centrality.

 ### Part 1:
 #### 1.1.
 Data Visualization: